-Occasionally a student's registration is cancelled when he fails to meet certain academic appointments and requirements; this does not constitute an expulsion, and as soon as the student has attended to whatever may be defaulted he is reinstated.
+Occasionally a student's registration is cancelled when he fails to meet certain prescribed obligations; this does not constitute an expulsion, and as soon as the student has remedied the problem he is reinstated.
 There is a fee of \$10.00 for reregistration.